mnemonic-re/CTF/pico-ctf-2017/level-1/misc/looooong.md

 Like so:

-> robbie@zero:~# nc shell2017.picoctf.com 26409
+> robbie@zero:~# nc shell2017.picoctf.com 26409<br/>
-> To prove your skills, you must pass this test.
+> To prove your skills, you must pass this test.<br/>
-> Please give me the 'f' character '738' times, followed by a single '5'.
+> Please give me the 'f' character '738' times, followed by a single '5'.<br/>
->To make things interesting, you have 30 seconds.
+>To make things interesting, you have 30 seconds.<br/>
-Input:
-fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
-ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff5
+> Input:<br/>
+> fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff<br/>
+> fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff<br/>
+> fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff<br/>
+> fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff<br/>
+> fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff<br/>
+> fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff<br/>
+> ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff5<br/>
 You got it!
-You're super quick!
+You're super quick!<br/>
-Flag: with_some_recognition_and_training_delusions_become_glimpses_7d7485288ece4edb059460b171dca22b
+Flag: with_some_recognition_and_training_delusions_become_glimpses_7d7485288ece4edb059460b171dca22b<br/>
-robbie@zero:~#

 So I connected with nc and timer then started.
 In another Terminal I pressed "ALT+7" and then just "38" because 7 is put inititally.
 Then I just added "5" at the end and copied the output to the Netcat terminal and hit Enter.
 Voila!